Satisfactory Progress Policy

 After the 3rd semester students must have a minimum cumulative GPA of 2.0.

-B. Quantitative Rate of Progress (pace)
+B. Quantitative Rate of Progress (PACE)

 1. Maximum Time Frame